 National Oceanic and Atmospheric Administration for a national view of the weather

 - Evacuation Status Map – for the El Dorado Fire

 El Dorado Fire in San Bernardino / Riverside County

 Watch the El Dorado Fire near Yucaipa in the San Bernardino County area of Southern California.
 This video is one of the local TV station’s views on September 9th, 2020.

 How the Fire Jump Scotches

 “Fire embers” are carried by the wind and ignite fires when they land on brush or homes.
-It was just reported that some of the embers have traveled as much as 3 miles from Corona to Yorba Linda…and landed on some multiple million-dollar homes in Yorba Linda.
-The direction of the fires are unpredictable.
+They can travel as much as 3 miles from one city or neighborhood to the next.

-Pack a “to-go” box or carrying bag ahead of time.
-Fill it with insurance papers, bank statements, important documents along with your identification, credit cards, and cash.
-Perhaps a phone book of friends as well.
-Radio stations like KFWB News 98 AM and KNX 1070 AM are great stations for updates on these fires, traffic and news reports.
-All of the local television stations are covering the fire as well like KTLA 5, KNBC 4, KABC 7 and CBS 2.
+Radio stations like KNX 1070 AM are great stations for updates on these fires, traffic, and news reports.
+All of the local television stations are covering the fire as well like KTLA 5, KNBC 4, KABC 7, and CBS 2.